-The People Investigating Russia’s Role In The Election Worry Politics Are Getting In The Way
+Inside The Investigation To Get To The Bottom Of Russia’s Role In The Election

 That take isn’t universally held — a third official balked at that notion, and said “there’s a lot of room to find something significant.”

-BuzzFeed News spoke with more than half a dozen officials involved with the Committee’s investigation, both Democrats and Republicans.
+BuzzFeed News spoke with more than half a dozen officials involved with the committee’s investigation, both Democrats and Republicans.
 All the officials requested anonymity to more openly discuss the sensitive investigation.

-Just in the last month, the Senate Intelligence Committee has been called on to investigate former National Security Advisor Michael Flynn’s phone calls with Russian Ambassador Sergey Kislyak, President Donald Trump’s associates’ alleged business ties to Russia, contacts between Trump’s campaign surrogates and Russian officials, claims that Russian operatives possess salacious blackmail against the president, and the unfounded charge, tweeted by Trump, that the Obama administration wiretapped Trump Tower during the presidential campaign.
+Just in the last month, the Senate Intelligence Committee has been called on to investigate former National Security Adviser Michael Flynn’s phone calls with Russian Ambassador Sergey Kislyak, President Donald Trump’s associates’ alleged business ties to Russia, contacts between Trump’s campaign surrogates and Russian officials, claims that Russian operatives possess salacious blackmail against the president, and the unfounded charge, tweeted by Trump, that the Obama administration wiretapped Trump Tower during the presidential campaign.

 Further muddying the waters is the committee’s own politics.
 Sen. Richard Burr, the panel’s chairman, has done little to placate those concerns — not long after the investigation began, he yanked it into controversy when, at the behest of the White House, he called reporters to tamp down reporting on the Trump camp’s alleged contacts with Russian operatives.
 Democrats, meanwhile, have consistently fueled the investigation’s high expectations with suggestions that there may be clear connections between Trump and Russian intelligence operatives.

-Perhaps not since the Watergate-era Church Committee — the Senate panel’s predecessor — has a congressional investigation been tasked with such high-profile and wide-ranging probe, targeting a sitting administration.
+Perhaps not since the Watergate-era Church Committee — the Senate panel’s predecessor — has a congressional investigation been tasked with such a high-profile and wide-ranging probe, targeting a sitting administration.
 But times have changed since Watergate.
 The Intelligence Committee’s jurisdiction has narrowed, and it’s not nearly as transparent as its Nixon-era counterpart.
 Today, its purview is, simply, to oversee the US intelligence community, a job it generally conducts behind tightly sealed doors.
 It’s not positioned to compile evidence to support a criminal prosecution.

-“If someone wants to surrender more jurisdiction to the Senate Intelligence Committee,” a fourth official said wearily, “Let’s go.”
+“If someone wants to surrender more jurisdiction to the Senate Intelligence Committee,” a fourth official said wearily, “let’s go.”

-Lost in the political shuffling is the fact — concluded by 17 US intelligence agencies — that the upper echelons of Russia’s government directed an operation aimed at manipulating and disrupting the US election,and to notable degree, succeeded.
+Lost in the political shuffling is the fact — concluded by 17 US intelligence agencies — that the upper echelons of Russia’s government directed an operation aimed at manipulating and disrupting the US election, and to a notable degree, succeeded.
 Short of an impeachable offense, officials are concerned the public is missing the forest for the trees.

-The threat of the Kremlin interfering in Western elections — through cyberattacks, propaganda or a whole range of influence measures — remains very real.
+The threat of the Kremlin interfering in Western elections — through cyberattacks, propaganda, or a whole range of influence measures — remains very real.
 It may no longer be driving headlines, but there is such heightened concern from US and European governments that the US sent a team to Europe in late February, according to the second US official, to brief the French on the Kremlin’s US operation and prepare them for their own upcoming elections — where Russia is widely believed to have a finger on the scales for nationalist candidate Marine Le Pen.
 The meeting, the official said, included sharing intelligence with the French on how Russia is waging a similar election operation there.

 Those growing concerns have taken a backseat to the issue of whether enough evidence exists to threaten Trump’s presidency.
 Nearly all of the officials BuzzFeed News spoke with said they aren’t expecting to find that, and further, said they would be surprised if they’re able to find anything concrete enough to prosecute any of Trump’s advisors.
 “I don’t think any of the contacts are going to be referred,” the second official said, speaking about whether Trump’s associates could be referred to the Justice Department for prosecution for their alleged contact with Russian officials.
 But, the official added, if any are, it’s not likely to be campaign-related.
 Instead it could be “someone like Carter Page, [for] connections with a Russian businessman,” the official said.